 - 3.5.1.
 Any applications made outside the main intake period will be dealt with in accordance with the process for early years detailed in this section. - 3.5.2.
-In-year admissions forms can be obtained from admissions@norfolk.gov.uk
+In-year admissions forms can be obtained from [detail how these can be obtained].